They are fluffy, they are quirky, and they are definitely unique!

 Beneath this top crest, they will have a vaulted skull that gives them a vulnerable spot at the base of the head.

 This can cause some serious damage or even death if your chicken finds itself among other aggressive chickens who want to peck the top of its head.

 Silkie chickens also grow feathers all the way down their legs, another distinguishing feature of the breed.

-Beneath their feathers, they are unique from other breeds in that they have black bones and black skin.
+Beneath their feathers, they are unique from other breeds in that they have black skin and bones.
 They have bright turquoise earlobes, too.

 Another breed-standard characteristic of the Silkie chicken? – These birds have the polydactyly gene, which means each one has an extra toe on each foot.

 This toe is on the back of a leg and looks not unlike the dewclaw on a dog.